 Represented the State of Qatar, acting through the Ministry of Finance, as Issuer on the offering of US$12 billion fixed rate interest bonds over three tranches.
 The deal included the listing of "formosa" bonds on the Taipei Stock Exchange, the first of its kind for a sovereign Issuer.

 Represented Abu Dhabi Crude Oil Pipeline LLP, a wholly owned subsidiary of Abu Dhabi National Oil Company (ADNOC), on the inaugural issuance of US$3 billion senior secured bonds.
 The Rule 144A/ Regulation S bonds were the first capital markets issuance by the ADNOC group and part of ADNOC's program to monetize its mid-stream assets.
 The bond issuance was also one of the largest non-sovereign bond issuances in history in the Middle East.

 Represented Emirates Sembcorp Water & Power Company PJSC as the issuer of the US$400 million Reg S/Rule 144A bond used for the refinancing of the c.
 US$2 billion combined cycle power generation and seawater desalination plant in the Emirate of Fujairah.

 Represented Ruwais Power Company PJSC and its sponsors in connection with the Rule 144a/Regulation S offering of US$825 million 6 percent Senior Secured Bonds due 2036 and the related refinancing of the US$2.3 billion Shuweihat 2 IWPP.
 This transaction represents the first project bond offering by an independent power and water project in the Middle East.

-Representation of Saudi Aramco in connection with a US$2 billion Sukuk issuance as part of the proposed US$20 billion financing plan for the construction of the Sadara petrochemical complex.
-The project also includes two additional Islamic bank facilities.
+Represented Saudi Aramco in connection with a US$2 billion Sukuk issuance as part of the proposed US$20 billion financing plan for the construction of the Sadara petrochemical complex.